 "Storm-stressed leaky roofs, burst pipes, and overflowing tubs routinely inflict hundreds of thousands of dollars of damage to New York City co-ops, condos and brownstones.
 Protect your biggest investment and private sanctuary with the expert guidance of Gotham Brokerage, New York City's most trusted apartment insurance broker for more than 50 years.
 Get a fast, free customized insurance quote today by filling out this quick form, calling (212) 406-7300, or emailing [email protected]"

 Check to see how the toilet has been installed, too.
 “To install a toilet properly, you need to place it on a bed of wet plaster of paris.
 If it’s not done that way, there will probably be a leak," Walsh says.

-For a graphic look at the kinds of leaks he’s found, take a look at Walsh’s Hall of Shame on his website.
+For a graphic look at the kinds of leaks he’s found, take a look at Walsh’s Hall of Shame.

 Double hung windows should be examined to make sure that they stay up on their own, as many newer replacement windows are designed with a “spiral balance system.”